fsharp/fsharp.org/about/index.md

    Introduces functional programming in F# and discusses how to use F# for client-side and server-side development, numerical computing, charting and other.

-## Specification

- * [The F# Language Specification](files/spec.pdf) - The specification gives an in-depth technical explanation of the F# language constructs and required compiler behavior.
-   It discusses topics such as lexical analysis, grammar, types including type inference algorithm, expressions, patterns and other.

- * [F# Component Design Guidelines](files/guidelines.pdf) - This document is a set of component design guidelines for F# programming.
-It describes guidelines for designing libraries for use from other languages, guidelines for F#-to-F# libraries and suggestions on coding conventions.